AChedozeau/Defi-IA-2022/README.md

 This code achieved a MAPE score of 26.57 (16th/84) on the public leaderboard and the competition results were a MAPE of 30.13, ranked 27th place (private leaderboard).

+**You can skip to the training models part adn directly downlaod final data**

 ## Instructions to download the data:
 - Create your account on Kaggle
 - Get your API credentials